kubestash/docs/docs/addons/mariadb/logical/index.md

 ### Backup

-We have to create a `BackupConfiguration` targeting the respective `mysql-appbinding` AppBinding custom resource.
+We have to create a `BackupConfiguration` targeting the respective `mariadb-appbinding` AppBinding custom resource.
 This AppBinding resource contains all necessary connection information for the target `MariaDB` database.
 Then, KubeStash will create a `CronJob` for each session to take periodic backup of that database.

 At first, we need to create a secret with a Restic password for backup data encryption.